Colorado-Business-Intelligence-Center/cdos-business-business-etl/README.md

 and `load`.
 The load is defined in the GitHub action only, to encourage usage of automated github workflows.
 If needed to run locally, either use Act CLI or copy commands manually.

+## TODO
+There are a number of TODO items that will need to be addressed to take this from a pilot to a fully functioning GitHub organization that runs all the ETL's.

+1. Move socrata-updater.py to a "generic" or "helper" repository, and pull in dynamically.
+    We may also want to use parameters instead of environment variables for certain options.
+1. Create a "confirmation" framework.
+This may look different for different datasets;
+    some may be able to hit the data API, others may need to check the metadata API.
+1. Should figure out from this framework how much work it takes to port a "node" suite
+1. Should try a python suite to figure out how long that takes